kycaid/android-sdk/README.md

     /** The text color when a document type button is selected. */
     @ColorInt val selectedTextColor: Int = COLOR_UNSPECIFIED,
 )

+@Serializable
+data class AlertDialogColors(
+    /** The background color of the alert dialog.
+     * Defaults to `ColorScheme.surfaceColor` unless explicitly specified. */
+    @ColorInt val backgroundColor: Int = COLOR_UNSPECIFIED,

+    /** The color of the title in the alert dialog.
+     * Defaults to `ColorScheme.onSurfaceColor` unless explicitly specified. */
+    @ColorInt val titleColor: Int = COLOR_UNSPECIFIED,

+    /** The color of the message in the alert dialog.
+     * Defaults to `ColorScheme.onSurfaceColor` unless explicitly specified. */
+    @ColorInt val messageColor: Int = COLOR_UNSPECIFIED,

+    /** Colors for the cancel button in the alert dialog */ val cancelButton: CancelButton = CancelButton(),

+    /** Colors for the action button in the alert dialog */ val actionButton: ActionButton = ActionButton()

+) {
+    @Serializable
+    data class CancelButton(
+        /** The background color of the cancel button.
+         * Defaults to `OutlinedButtonColors.backgroundColor` unless explicitly specified. */
+        @ColorInt val backgroundColor: Int = COLOR_UNSPECIFIED,

+        /** The stroke color of the cancel button.
+         * Defaults to `OutlinedButtonColors.strokeColor` unless explicitly specified. */
+        @ColorInt val strokeColor: Int = COLOR_UNSPECIFIED,

+        /** The text color in the cancel button.
+         * Defaults to `OutlinedButtonColors.textColor` unless explicitly specified. */
+        @ColorInt val textColor: Int = COLOR_UNSPECIFIED,
+    )

+    @Serializable
+    data class ActionButton(
+        /** The background color of the action button.
+         * Defaults to `ButtonColors.backgroundColor` unless explicitly specified. */
+        @ColorInt val backgroundColor: Int = COLOR_UNSPECIFIED,

+        /** The text color in the action button.
+         * Defaults to `ButtonColors.textColor` unless explicitly specified. */
+        @ColorInt val textColor: Int = COLOR_UNSPECIFIED,
+    )
+}
 ```
 Note that each property has its default value, so you can change only those you need.